MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 `rend` is used with a reversed string just as [`end`](#end) is used with a string.

-If the return value of `rend` is assigned to a `const_reverse_iterator`, the string object cannot be modified.
+If the return value of `rend` is assigned to a `const_reverse_iterator`, the string object can't be modified.
 If the return value of `rend` is assigned to a `reverse_iterator`, the string object can be modified.

 `rend` can be used to test whether a reverse iterator has reached the end of its string.